 Undergraduate students wishing to extend their education can undertake specialized study in a range of fields.
 These include research in ceramics, polymers, composites, nanostructured materials, high-temperature alloys, solidification, corrosion, deformation processing, welding, high-strength high-modulus materials, biomaterials, electronic materials, surface and molecular kinetics, glass science, and the origin of mechanical and physical properties in many different types of materials.
-Graduate students, in addition to pursuing classroom courses, conduct research in a variety of areas described below and write their theses based on this research.
-Extensive laboratories containing modern and sophisticated equipment are available.

 While certain objectives of an undergraduate education in engineering are common to all programs, there are subtle but important differences that require some subset of objectives specific to ensuring that all graduates have specialized technical knowledge in their chosen field.

-The Materials Science Engineering degree program at Rensselaer is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.
+The Materials Engineering degree program at Rensselaer is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 Students who successfully complete this program will be able to demonstrate: